SuzanoVini/Design-Portiifolio/README.md

 ## *Golden Hour Sea*
 ![Golden Hour Sea](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/Golden%20Hour%20Sea.jpeg)

-I took this picture of the sunrise at the Beach in Canavieiras-BA, Brazil, in 2016 with an iphone 5 camera.
+I took this picture of the sunrise at the Beach in Canavieiras-BA, Brazil, in 2016 with an iphone 5 camera, at the golden hour/magic hour.

 ## *Lepidus*
 ![Lepidus](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/LEPIDUS.png)